fluid-lab/gamepad-navigator/docs/CANDIDATE_TECHNOLOGIES.md

 - Provides various Chrome APIs which would be useful in implementing certain navigation effects/features.
 - Lightweight and easy for users to set-up (and install).
 - Requires no separate execution of scripts by the user.
-- Can run on both Desktop and Mobile (supported for a few browsers only).
+- Can run on both Desktop and Mobile (supported for only a few browsers in case of mobiles).

 #### Disadvantages

 - Cross-browser restrictions, i.e., a Chrome-based extension can't run on Firefox or vice-versa.

-Most of the browsers (Chrome, Microsoft Edge, Opera, etc.) are based on Chromium and can thus run Chrome Extension.
-The Chromium-based browsers for mobile such as [Kiwi](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser&hl=en_IN) also support and allow users to install and run Chrome Extensions (unlike the Google Chrome for mobile).
+Most browsers (Chrome, Microsoft Edge, Opera, etc.) are based on Chromium and can thus run Chrome Extension.
+The Chromium-based browsers for mobile such as [Kiwi](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser&hl=en_IN) also support and allow users to install and run Chrome Extensions (unlike Google Chrome for mobile).

 Although a Firefox add-on would offer the same support and features, it will only be limited to Firefox.
 Talking about Safari add-ons, it would be accessible only to Apple users, as Safari runs only on macOS and iOS.